G.I. Jive

 "G.I.
-Jive" is a 1944 song written and originally performed by Johnny Mercer.
+Jive" is a 1943 comical song about the drudgery of military life written and originally performed by Johnny Mercer.
+Mercer recorded the song with Paul Weston and his Orchestra on October 15, 1943 for his own Capitol Records label.
+The song was released on Capitol 141 in December 1943 and reviewed by Billboard magazine in its December 11, 1943 issue.

 Background

 Mercer intended to write a song that the soldiers would like, and the song was the biggest hit of all the songs dealing with soldier life during World War II.

 Chart performance

 The single was a hit twice in 1944 by two different performers: Johnny Mercer hit number one on the Harlem Hit Parade for one week and peaked at number thirteen on the pop charts.
-Three months later, Louis Jordan, also made it to number one on both the Harlem Hit Parade and the pop chart with "G.I.
+Three months later, Louis Jordan also made it to number one on both the Harlem Hit Parade and the pop chart with "G.I.
 Jive".
-The B-side to Jordan's version, "Is You Is or Is You Ain't My Baby", was also a successful release.

-Other versions

-Louis Jordan and his Tympany Five recorded “G.I.
-Jive” for Decca in 1944 (the B-side being “Is You Is Or Is You Ain’t My Baby?”)

-Deana Martin recorded "G.I.
-Jive" on her 2013 album Destination Moon.

-Phil Harris sang a version on the June 4, 1944 episode of The Jack Benny Program.